w-aldrich/PersonalPythonScripts/README.md

 This program utilizes the shell and BeautifulSoup to run.

 ## concertsWebScraper.py
-This is a webscraper to grab the concerts that are going on in Salt Lake City.
+This is a webscraper to grab the concerts that are going on from SmithTix.
 Simple Scrape using curl and BeautifulSoup.